This site is a work in progress — courts and sessions are added regularly. Want something added or removed? hello@pickleballinasia.com

 Where to actually show up.

-▢ photo · psc covered court (bukit kiara)
+▢ photo · pickle social club @ klgcc (bukit kiara)

 3 Jalan Bukit Kiara 1, Bukit Kiara, KL